Ju1esV3rne/sandbox/README.md

 You can enter any of the directories using `cd`.

+**NB:** This command will likely fail if you are working from your primary `C:\` drive and it is formatted as NTFS.
+This is due to `git clone` being unable to run `chmod` on Windows directories under NTFS format.
+This is unfortunate, and a work-around is in the TO-DOs.

 If you would like to examine the inner workings of this script, you can check it out using:

 ```bash